apps8os/contextlogger3/README.md

 * Import the projects and its submodules as Android project (File -> Import -> Android -> Existing Android Code Into Workspace).

-* Import the dependcy project "google-play-services_lib"
+* Import the dependency project "google-play-services_lib"

-* Import the dependcy project "HoloEverywhere library" (HoloEverywhere -> library)
+* Import the dependency project "HoloEverywhere library" (HoloEverywhere -> library)

-* Import the dependcy project "HoloEverywhere Addon Preferences" (HoloEverywhere -> addons -> preferences)
+* Import the dependency project "HoloEverywhere Addon Preferences" (HoloEverywhere -> addons -> preferences)

-* Import the dependcy project "funf"
+* Import the dependency project "funf" (only funf, no tests and FunfTestApp)

 * Import the dependcy project "clientframework"